 - Allows for robust source system data analysis, and the efficient migration of version history and standard metadata fields

 - Allows for automated permissions mapping and re-mapping to match Box's waterfall permissions model

 - Box Shuttle standard migration tooling allows for free migration of up to 10 TBs for all Box business customers, and 20 TBs for Box Enterprise Plus customers.
-To get started, fill out this quick survey.
+To get started, just fill out this survey.

 - Box Shuttle advanced migration tooling